 You should not overlook the personal touch when engaging volunteers.
 Many in-house attorneys and legal staff may be nervous about providing pro bono services.
 Hearing stories from those who volunteer will inspire others and will confirm that it is possible - legal staff can use their unique skills to make a difference.
+(See Guide to Volunteer Engagement and Recognition.)

-- > Intranet
+- ➢ Intranet

 - ➤ Emails

-- Newsletters
+- > Newsletters

 - > Awards

-- Videos
+- ➢ Videos

-- > Annual Report
+- Annual Report

-- > Personal Appeals
+- Personal Appeals

-11. Measure the Impact of Your Pro Bono Program
+11. Implement Method to Measure the Impact of Your Pro Bono Program

 It is important that departments measure the success of their programs.
-Metrics is the practice of measuring and evaluating effectiveness, and CPBO advocates the application of this well-established business principle to in-house pro bono work.
-We recommend measuring the success of your program in three areas: core performance and productivity, benefits to the clients and community, and benefits to the company.
-(Request Metrics Toolkit) We also encourage companies to join the Corporate Pro Bono Challenge® initiative, which was designed by CPBO to identify, benchmark, and communicate a company's commitment to pro bono service.
-(See Challenge FAQs and List of Challenge Signatories)
+Metrics is the practice of measuring and evaluating effectiveness, and CPBO advocates the application of this wellestablished business principle to in-house pro bono work.
+We recommend measuring the success of your program in at least three areas: core performance and productivity, benefits to the clients and community, and benefits to the company.
+(Request Metrics Toolkit)

+We also encourage companies to join the Corporate Pro Bono Challenge[®] initiative, which CPBO designed to identify, benchmark, and communicate a company's commitment to pro bono service.
+(See Challenge FAQs and List of Challenge Signatories.)
+Legal departments can measure their pro bono participation against the CPBO Challenge initiative benchmark.

-- > Core Performance
+- ➢ Core Performance

 - Social Good Benefits

 - Business Benefits

-- ➤ Corporate Pro Bono Challenge® Initiative
+- Corporate Pro Bono Challenge Initiative

 There are a number of tools you can use to measure the success of your program, including requesting information from volunteers through online reporting systems, surveys, closing matter forms, and self-evaluations or performance reviews.
-(Request Sample Matter Outcome Form) We also encourage departments to revise existing systems to include pro bono to make tracking pro bono easier.
+(Request Sample Matter Outcome Form) We also encourage departments to revise existing systems for recording volunteer work to include pro bono to make tracking pro bono easier.

-- ➤ Matter Management System

-- Closing Forms
+- Matter Management System - Closing Forms

-- > Surveys

-- > Self-Evaluation Reviews
+- > Surveys - Self-Evaluation Reviews

-12. Launching Your Program
+12. Launch Your Program

 Many departments elect to host kick-off events, such as a pro bono lunch or reception, at which the general counsel offers his or her endorsement of the newly launched program.
 At the event, you can introduce future volunteers to the pro bono committee members, discuss the goals of the program, and explain to attorneys and other legal department staff the procedure for taking on pro bono projects.
 You may also invite local law firms and legal services providers to give presentations regarding available pro bono opportunities.
+We also encourage departments to join the CPBO Challenge initiative when launching their program.